Decompression sickness: Individual

+"Undeserved" decompression sickness

+A common misconception or misnomer is "undeserved" decompression sickness, which is more accurately decompression sickness that was not predicted by the algorithm or tables used.
+The algorithms and tables calculated from them use a simplistic mathematical model to predict decompression sickness which uses the dive profile as input and a mathematical approximation of tissue gas dynamics which omits a number of factors which are known or suspected to exist, but for which there is no known tested and reliable model to take the effects of these factors into account.
+In several cases, there is also no currently available way to measure the factors in a meaningful way, so they are either simply omitted or an arbitrary manual or programmed input is used to produce a more conservative, therefore "safer" profile, but the reduction in risk is generally unknown.
+When these necessarily oversimplified models occasionally fail, some divers claim that the decompression symptoms were "undeserved" as they followed the directions of the computed schedule.

 Mechanism

 Depressurisation causes inert gases, which were dissolved under higher pressure, to come out of physical solution and form gas bubbles within the body.
 These bubbles produce the symptoms of decompression sickness.
 Bubbles may form whenever the body experiences a reduction in pressure, but not all bubbles result in DCS.
 The amount of gas dissolved in a liquid is described by Henry's Law, which indicates that when the pressure of a gas in contact with a liquid is decreased, the amount of that gas dissolved in the liquid will also decrease proportionately.